The Best Tide Pools in Hawaii for Kids: A Local Mom's Guide to Nature's Free Aquariums

 What to Bring

-Water shoes (essential), sunscreen, hats, water bottles, a waterproof camera or phone case, a magnifying glass, and a marine life guidebook if your kids like to identify what they find.
-A small mesh bag is handy for carrying wet shoes and towels.
-And snacks -- tide pooling makes everyone hungry, and there are rarely food vendors near the best spots.
+Water shoes (essential), reef-safe sunscreen, hats, water bottles, a waterproof phone case, a magnifying glass, and a marine ID guide if your kids get into the names.
+Throw in a mesh bag for wet shoes and towels.
+Snacks.
+Always snacks.
+There is rarely a food truck at the good spots.

 The Life Lessons of Tide Pools

-Beyond the simple joy of discovery, tide pooling teaches kids things that matter.
-Patience -- you have to be still and look carefully to spot the creatures.
-Gentleness -- you learn to touch without harming.
-Respect -- you leave everything as you found it.
-And perspective -- that small pool of water contains an entire ecosystem, a whole world in miniature.
-If that is not worth a morning of your vacation, I do not know what is.
+Beyond the fun, tide pooling teaches the stuff I actually want my kids to learn.
+Patience - you have to be still to see anything.
+Gentleness - you touch without harming.
+Respect - you leave it like you found it.
+And perspective - one little pool of seawater is an entire ecosystem, a whole world the size of a kitchen sink.
+If that isn't worth a slow morning of your vacation, I don't know what is.

 Save this guide for later